drbean/curriculum/pages/homepage/markdown/NotJustAPrettyFace.md

-% Ambiguity of 'just not' or 'not just
+% Ambiguity of 'just not' or 'not just'

 tinsoldier